Marshall Thompson

 James Marshall Thompson (November 27, 1925 – May 18, 1992) was an American film and television actor.

 Early years

 Thompson was born in Peoria, Illinois.
+His father was a dentist.
 He and his parents, Dr. Laurence B. Thompson and Pauline (née Marshall), moved to California when he was a year old.
 He attended University High School where he was a classmate of Norma Jean Baker, later to be known worldwide as Marilyn Monroe.
 Thompson enrolled at Occidental College with plans to become a dentist, but he switched to divinity studies.

 1940s

 In 1943, Thompson, known for his boy-next-door good looks, was signed by Universal Pictures.
 He played quiet, thoughtful teens in Universal's feature films, including a lead opposite singing star Gloria Jean in Reckless Age, earning $350 weekly.
 During 1946, Universal discharged most of its contract players, so that same year Thompson moved over to MGM.
 His film roles steadily increased and improved with appearances in The Clock, the lead in Gallant Bess, MGM's first film shot in Cinecolor, and as one of the main stars in Battleground, as a green replacement in the 101st Airborne Division during the Siege of Bastogne.